thesofproject/sof-docs/developer_guides/firmware/component-tutorial/tut-i-basic-fw-code.rst

 infrastructure so that the FW can respond to the *new component* request sent by the driver and instantiate it.

-Let's call the new component "the amplifier".
-The amplifier will be based on a processing component class (aka effect).
+For this lesson, the new component is called "the amplifier."
+The amplifier is based on a processing component class such as effect.

 Adding Basic Component Code
 ***************************